 So I did.

 I sat in the luke, warm water crying and speaking into the ether and directly to the energetic souls of my mothers.
 Releasing us both from the karmic cycles of relational wounding we had created together and singularly.
 At the close of my ceremony, I dipped my whole being into the bath imagining returning to the womb of both of my mothers, and feeling the fullness of their love, companionship, and tenderness.
-I held my breath underwater, eyes closed…lost in the dream of feeling my two mother’s capacity to love me a child in their wombs, and I as their daughter until I heard my heart beating so loudly, I had to emerge.
+I held my breath underwater, eyes closed…lost in the dream of feeling my two mother’s capacity to love me as a child in their wombs, and I as their daughter until I heard my heart beating so loudly, I had to emerge.

 When I woke up the following day, my body felt as if it had ran a 26 mile marathon.
-I have never felt so physical exhausted after a healing.
+I have never felt so physically exhausted after a healing.
 But I also felt good, I felt changed.
 I felt free.

 But the most extraordinary part of this healing was how the Universe answered in kind to my internal work and healing the following day.